Can Knowledge Graphs Reduce Hallucinations in LLMs? : A Survey: Knowledge Graph-Enhanced LLMs

 \section{Knowledge Graph-Enhanced LLMs}

-The large language models primarily have three points of failure: a failure to comprehend the question due to lack of context, insufficient knowledge to respond accurately, or an inability to recall specific facts.
+The LLMs primarily have three points of failure: a failure to comprehend the question due to lack of context, insufficient knowledge to respond accurately, or an inability to recall specific facts.
 Improving the cognitive capabilities of these models involves refining their inference-making process, optimizing learning mechanisms, and establishing a mechanism to validate results.
-This paper comprehensively reviews existing methodologies aimed at mitigating hallucinations and enhancing the reasoning capabilities of large language models through the augmentation of knowledge graphs using these three processes.
-We classify these as \textit{Knowledge-Aware Inference}, \textit{Knowledge-Aware Learning}, and \textit{Knowledge-Aware Validation}.
-These categories are further refined as shown in \textbf{Figure~\ref{fig_tax}}.
+This survey comprehensively reviews existing methodologies aimed at mitigating hallucinations and enhancing the reasoning capabilities of LLMs through the augmentation of KGs using these three techniques.
+We classify them as \textbf{\textit{Knowledge-Aware Inference}, \textit{Knowledge-Aware Learning}, and \textit{Knowledge-Aware Validation}}.
+Figure~\ref{fig_tax} details key works from each of these categories.